djmgmz/DATA101_HUNGERLENS/README.md

 2. ➡️ [Open the Colab Notebook](https://colab.research.google.com/drive/1CB5YGZHRsyesIsGErbFml34BrXnQOTs4?usp=sharing), go to **"Scraping Global Food Prices Data from Country Links"**

-3. Paste the downloaded (WFP COUNTRIES GLOBAL) on the Files of Collab, then run the code.
+3. Paste the downloaded (WFP COUNTRIES GLOBAL) on the Files of Colab, then run the code.

 4. Web-scraping will commence.
 This process will output a file named `combined_country_food_prices.csv`, which you'll need to download and place in your project directory.

 > **Note:** If you're modifying the notebook, ensure that libraries such as `requests`, `pandas`, and `beautifulsoup4` are installed.
+But if all else fails, [CSV files needed for the project](https://drive.google.com/drive/folders/1cKfBleYiaoFlsz4ydHx5r0i8ENv0thbO?usp=sharing).

 ---